NREL/HYPSTAT/README.md

 The `solve_model` and `two_step_solve` functions take an argument, `solver`, which a string that specifies which solver to use.
 Right now, they can take either `'glpk'` or `'gurobi'` as the solver.
 You can manually program the use of other solvers with Pyomo within the `solve_model` function (a `solver` passed to `two_step_solve` is simply passed on to `solve_model`).

-## Legal disclaimer
+## Legal information
 Copyright (c) 2025 Alliance for Sustainable Energy, LLC and Swinburne University of Technology.
 All rights reserved.

-NREL Software Record : SWR-23-04 "HyPSTAT (Hydrogen Production, Storage, and Transmission Analysis Tool)"
+NREL Software Record : SWR-23-04 "HYPSTAT (Hydrogen Production, Storage, and Transmission Analysis Tool)"